Why do cats spray?

 Start at the Veterinary Hospital

 Any change in urinary habits needs to be investigated, and your first step should always be to make an appointment with your veterinarian.
 A urinary tract infection can cause your cat to avoid his litter box, as can kidney diseasediabetes, or bladder stones or crystals.
 Even stiffness, soreness, or arthritis can change your cat’s bathroom habits.
+Understanding how to get a urine sample from a cat is significantly important in these scenarios to provide your vet with the necessary information for diagnosis.

 Most of the time, illnesses that can cause your cat to avoid his litter box will cause him to urinate a puddle elsewhere rather than spray; however, it’s important to eliminate any health concerns before addressing behavioral ones.